devpro/devpro-website/src/posts/2025-10-20-new-website-eleventy.md

 tags: [announcement]
 ---

-I'm thrilled to announce that the completely new version of devpro.fr is officially online!
+I'm thrilled to announce that the completely new version of devpro&#46;fr is officially online!
 It has been built with Eleventy and Pico CSS.

 <!-- more -->